giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 #### 2.2 Implement a way to identify the webview
 Implement a way to signal to the GTM container that it is running inside of a webview.

 You can use a cookie, query parameter, global variable, User Agent or any other data for this purpose.
 [TO DO Reference to the app codebase where I do this]

 #### 2.3 Implement the Javascript Handler in your webview
 This is object is a global variable defined by us and it doesn't have anything to do with Firebase Analytics.
 You can change the name if you want.
 It holds the abstraction for calling the iOS or Android Firebase Analytics methods.

-This global variable must be added either via GTM ([TO DO - explicar como fazer]), or via source code ([TO DO - explicar como fazer]) by your developers.
+This global variable must be added either via the [GTM template]((https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization)) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the source code ([TO DO - explicar como fazer]) by your developers.

-- Via the GTM template `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`
+- Via the [GTM template](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`
 ![image](https://github.com/user-attachments/assets/3182692b-2d72-404d-a1f4-10e6d122d572)

 - Via the source code